-We have calculated that in order to implement our strategic vision of climate neutrality for our guests' entire holiday trip (incl. flight and transfer) by 2032, an annual reinvestment of approx. 18% of our EBITDA is required.
+We have calculated that in order to implement our strategic vision of climate neutrality for our guests' entire holiday trip (incl. flight and transfer), an annual reinvestment of approx. 18% of our EBITDA is required.
 We can do this from our core business.
 A climate protection contribution on the part of the guest is therefore not required.

 What we have achieved so far

 Here are some measures that we as a hotel company have taken and use every day to also make our contribution to nature protection: